maryjohnben/mary-portfolio/README.md

 <br>

 ### Initial Portfolio is built using HTML/CSS.
-Full-stack application is in the development stage.
+Full-stack application is in the development phase.
+#### Current project includes:
 - Introduction
 - Background
 - Projects